-My path to becoming a ghostwriter and specialist in memoirs was built on powerful curiosity.
+My becoming a ghostwriter and specialist in memoirs was built on powerful curiosity.

-I taught high school English overseas in the Peace Corps, then stateside.
-I scored in the 98th percentile on the CBEST test of subject knowledge, writing and teaching ability, and in the 100th percentile on a Praxis test for English skills.
+I taught high school English overseas in the Peace Corps, then stateside, where I scored 98th percentile on the CBEST test of subject knowledge, writing and teaching ability, and 100th percentile on a Praxis test for English skills.

 I took up freelance journalism, landing articles in Rolling Stone, the Los Angeles Times, California Business, Oregon Magazine, the Eugene Register-Guard, and Mother Jones, among many others.

-I served as Editor in Chief of a marketing-driven magazine publisher in Los Angeles, and also became the company’s Director of Corporate Communications, responsible for ad copy and other marketing materials.
-I won a Maggie Award (Western Association of Magazine Publishers) as editor of the best magazine in its class.
+I served as Editor in Chief of a marketing-driven magazine publisher in Los Angeles, and also became the company’s Director of Corporate Communications, creating ad copy and other marketing materials.
+I won a Maggie Award (Western Association of Magazine Publishers) for Best Magazine in its Class.

-I have written eight books for major publishing houses, including two New York Times best sellers, one San Francisco Chronicle best seller, and one book nominated for a James Beard Foundation Award.
+I have written several books for major publishing houses, including two New York Times best sellers, one San Francisco Chronicle best seller, and one nominee for a James Beard Foundation Award.

 I have also written, contributed to, edited, and doctored numerous other books.

-In addition, I’ve created editorial, advertising, and marketing materials for entities such as Time Warner, the Los Angeles Olympic Festival, philanthropist Sheila Johnson, and a select portfolio of boutique Central Coast winemakers.
+In addition, I’ve created editorial, advertising, and marketing materials for entities such as Time Warner, the Los Angeles Olympic Festival, philanthropist Sheila Johnson, and a select portfolio of boutique winemakers.

 Set up a free consultation right now by emailing me at firstname.lastname@example.org.